MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 ![acceptancetesting](./images/acceptancetesting.tiff "Acceptance testing of a microservice")

 As with REST API tests the acceptance tests require an embedded test server to be running.
 For the actual acceptance test the test simulates a real user interacting with the server.
 Subject to test is the service's functional correctness and behavior in case of user input error.
+If no already tested during REST API testing the compliance with the RAML definition needs also be tested.

 As with the REST API testing it needs to be guaranteed that a new minor version of a service does not introduce any breaking changes into its interface.
 Therefor it is mandatory that former minor versions' acceptance tests are re-run against the most recent version.
 This is inline with with the business continuity for consumers goal.